 By Al Alvarez

-Stories in this vivid depiction of the Las Vegas poker tables wind around over ambitious players who are ready to bet a whole suitcase of cash on a single roll of the dice, on the bad losers who never learn, and on those who just won’t accept that luck is not something they can get on their side.
+The stories in this vivid depiction of the Las Vegas Casinos wind around over-ambitious players who are ready to bet suitcases full of cash on a single roll of the dice, serial losers who never learn from their mistakes, and dreamers who keep chasing luck.

 How the World’s Best Bettors Beat the Bookies Out of Millions

 By Michael Konik

-This is an immersing account into the sports betting operations in America.
-Given that Michael Konik is a journalist, it doesn’t come as a surprise that his book on sports betting uses tasteful writing to delve into the author’s own story of making millions wagering on sports and beating the bookies.
+Being Michael Konik a professional journalist, it doesn’t come as a surprise that his book on sports betting uses tasteful writing to delve into the author’s own story of making millions wagering on sports and beating the bookies.